SSD & SSI Myths

 Some Common Misconceptions About Social Security

 It is very important when you are planning to file a claim with the Social Security administration that you clear away a lot of the misinformation that surrounds the filing process.
-A knowledgeable lawyer from our office can answer all of your questions regarding this.
-Here are some common myths that come up about SSD (Social Security Disability) and
+A knowledgeable SSD lawyer in Sacramento from our office can answer all of your questions regarding this.

 - One common myth is that you cannot earn money while receiving Social Security Disability benefits.
 In actuality, you could earn up to $1,000 per month in 2011 while getting benefits (amount is subject to change).

 - Another common myth is that you will get denied if you are working part time.
 We at Disability Action Advocates have helped many people who were working part time get benefits.
 After all, it is your inability to work full time that is the determining factor for qualification.